Alignak-monitoring/alignak/doc/source/07_advanced/flapping.rst

 Flap Detection for Services
 ============================

-Shinken checks to see if a service is flapping whenever the service is checked (either actively or passively).
+Alignak checks to see if a service is flapping whenever the service is checked (either actively or passively).

 The flap detection logic for services works as described in the example above.